bbauska/JS-Notes4-Pros/README.md

   b = test1(a);
 }
 </pre>

 <p>Loop B is 4 (400%) times faster than Loop A</p>

-<P>It is very inefficient to create a new object in performance code.
+<p>It is very inefficient to create a new object in performance code.
 Loop A calls function test() which returns a new object every call.
 The created object is discarded every iteration, Loop B calls test1() that requires the object returns to be supplied.
 It thus uses the same object and avoids allocation of a new object, and excessive GC hits.
 (GC were not included in the performance test)</p>
 <h4>Example B</h4>

 <pre>
 <b>var</b> i, a, b, len;
 a = {x: 0, y: 0}